 The header photo shows the stacked G0KSC LFA Yagis previously used here for 6m.
 They were destroyed in a storm on 15 April 2013.
 Since 23 April 2013 until June 2014 I was using a 7 element Yagi on a 9.6m boom (own design).
-Now under evaluation since June 2014 is a prototype 6 element Yagi for a stacked array (future plan).
-It does not have maximum gain for the boomlength, but it does have a very clean pattern especially when stacked in an array.
+Between June and December 2014 I had another own design prototype 6 element Yagi for a stacked array under evaluation (future plan).
+It did not have maximum gain for the boomlength, but it did have a very clean pattern especially when stacked in an array.
+Since December 2014 I've been using a G0KSC 7 element 6m OWA Yagi on a 7.1m boom that does not have such high rear lobe suppression as my own-design Yagis.
 After these experiments I understand how beneficial a clean radiation pattern is for very weak signal 'work' ... even in this quiet countryside QTH.

 The current 6m equipment line-up at ZL1RS is:

 Icom IC-7600 with audio via USB to a laptop running ham radio software (WSJT, Spectrum Lab, etc)

 Bencher Paddles for CW

 Home made GaAsFET preamp plugged into the RX ANT In-Out sockets on the rear of the 7600

 The present 6m antenna as from Dec 2014 is a home made 7 element G0KSC OWA Yagi on a 7.1m long boom.
 This is the same antenna design that I built for Victor E51CG in 2012 and that he is presently using on 6m:

 G0KSC 50MHz OWA Yagi mounted above the KT34 HF tri-bander at E51CG.
 The rag-tag bunch of hams are Dusko (ZL3WW), Victor (E51CG), and some other guy (ZL1RS).